 Note: Using Vinegar or Apple Cider Vinegar is the safest method to clean your coffee machine as it’s not harmful in case you ingest any remaining residue.

 How To Clean a Coffee Maker Without Vinegar

-Using Lime Juice:
+Using Lemon Juice:

-Lime juice is the first item that comes to mind which can instantly replace the acidity of the vinegar.
+Lemon juice is the first item that comes to mind which can instantly replace the acidity of the vinegar.
 If the smell of vinegar bothers you, lemon can be the ideal alternative.

 Fill your coffee maker with one-thirds lemon and two-thirds water and run a brew cycle just like you’d do with vinegar.
-You can also brew a pot of coffee after you’re done instead of clean water, and try a Portuguese style coffee (they add lemon rinds in their espressos)!
+You can also brew a pot of coffee after you’re done instead of clean water, and try a Portuguese-style coffee (they add lemon rinds in their espressos)!

 Using Market Descalers/Cleansers:

 Wash your coffee maker after each use and descale it once every month (or more depending on how often you use it) to prevent the growth of mold and bacteria.
-And there are a few things given below which you can do to ensure a long life for your coffee maker and happier mornings for you.
+And there are a few things given below that you can do to ensure a long life for your coffee maker and happier mornings for you.